mickem/nscp/docs/docs/extending/python.md

 `Registry.simple_function(query_name, query_function, description)`

 Bind a function to a check query.
-This is similar to the `Registry.simple_function` function but the bound function uses a more powerfull syntax which requires you to parse the reques/response using the protobuf API.
+This is similar to the `Registry.simple_function` function but the bound function uses a more powerful syntax which requires you to parse the request/response using the protobuf API.

 Option         | Description
 ---------------|----------------------------------------------------
-query_name     | The name of the query (i.e. the check command name) query_function | The function to call when the query is executed description    | The description of th query.
+query_name     | The name of the query (i.e. the check command name) query_function | The function to call when the query is executed description    | The description of the query.

 The bound function should look like this: